Zangfu

-Anatomical organ association
+The zangfu (脏腑 (臟腑, zàngfǔ)) are a system of organ-related functional concepts in traditional Chinese medicine (TCM) that is built on a cultural view or belief system that has been influenced by Daoism, Confucianism and Chinese folk religion.In this view the Zangfu occupying a fundamentally different conceptual position than in Western evidence based biomedicine, instead of being formative structures, they are relationship or pattern based observations.
+In this traditional theory In the Suwen (素問) often translated as Basic Questions or Plain Questions, is the foundational theoretical text of traditional Chinese medicine within this text it is stated that the zangfu were not strictly just physical organs but had an energetic component, this early text integrated a foundational understanding of gross anatomy with systemic, cosmological relationships.

+In this ancient East Asian cultural view of medicine called today TCM, the zang organs are considered yin and the fu organs yang.
+Each principal zang is paired with a fu and associated with one of the five phases of wuxing.
+The zang are described as manufacturing and storing qi, blood and bodily fluid, while the fu transmit and digest substances.
+In TCM theory, a group of "extraordinary fu" is also recognized, with functions that combine characteristics attributed to the two groups.

+The underlying assumptions and theories of the zangfu system have not been established nor verified by scientific modern evidence-based medicine.

+TCM history of ZangFu Anatomy

-The zangfu were originally considered to represent physical organs in Suwen.
-A few rare waves of human dissection throughout Chinese history have contributed some refinements to the rough anatomical assumptions in traditional Chinese medicine, though no fundamental errors were corrected (blood vessels remain mistaken as "thin meridians").
+In this ancient Eastern theory zangfu were originally considered to represent physical organs in the Suwen.
+A few rare waves of human dissection throughout Chinese history have contributed some refinements to the rough anatomical assumptions in traditional Chinese medicine, though no fundamental errors were corrected (blood vessels remained mistaken as "thin meridians").
 In this context, the influx of western anatomical knowledge lead to a crisis for TCM.
-This was resolved by Yun tieqiao's introduction of Zangxiang (藏象/脏象) theory in the 1920s, which decoupled the zangfu from anatomical organs.
+This was resolved by Yun Tieqiao's introduction of Zangxiang (藏象/脏象) theory in the 1920s, which decoupled the zangfu from anatomical organs.

 Yin/yang and the Five Elements

-Each zangfu organ has a yin and a yang aspect, but overall, the zang organs are considered to be yin, and the fu organs, yang.
+Each zangfu pattern in this theory is believed to have a yin and a yang aspect, the zang corrispond to be yin, and the fu to, yang.

 Since the concept of the zangfu was developed on the basis of wuxing philosophy, they are incorporated into a system of allocation to one of five elemental qualities (i.e., the Five goings or Five Phases).
-The zangfu share their respective element's allocations (e.g., diagnostics of colour, sound, odour and emotion etc.) and interact with each other cyclically in the same way the Five Elements do: each zang organ has one corresponding zang organ that it disperses, and one that it reinforces or tonifying and sedative.
+The zangfu share their respective element's allocations (e.g., diagnostics of colour, sound, odour and emotion etc.) and interact with each other cyclically in the same way the Five Elements do: each zang relationship has one corresponding fu that it disperses, and one that it reinforces, tonifies or sedates.

 The correspondence between zangfu and Five Elements are stipulated as: